 By the time we returned to our starting point, i.e. at Osaka Castle Park Fountain, we were dead tired and our legs were like jelly.

-That’s not due to just the 70 mins of return walk to and from Morinomiya station, but also because we had started the day really early to make the best use of our one-day unlimited subway pass.
+That’s not due to just the 70 mins of return walk to and from Morinomiya station, but also because we had started the day really early to make the best use of our one-day unlimited metro pass.
 LOL!

 Therefore, despite wanting to move on quickly to cover more places in Osaka, we were forced to take a rest by the fountain.
 Luckily, the weather was great and we enjoyed slowing down a bit to soak in the park scenery.